 Posted: 30 Nov 2017 Last revised: 7 Aug 2020

-It has long been debated whether cryptocurrencies are just a passing fad, a disruptive innovation, or simply share features with standard securities.
 In this paper, I use a novel data set of prices, traded volumes, and market capitalization for a large set of cryptocurrencies to empirically investigate both their relationship with standard asset classes and the main driving factors behind market activity.
-The main empirical results suggest that there is a significant relationship between returns on cryptocurrencies and commodities such as gold and energy, such relationship does not translates in volatility spillover effects.
+The main empirical results suggest that while there is a mild relationship between returns on cryptocurrencies and commodities, e.g., gold and energy, such relationship does not translates in volatility spillover effects.
 Consistent with existing theoretical models in which trading activity is primarily driven by investors' sentiment, I show that traded volume is primarily driven by past returns and by a short-lived effect of aggregate market uncertainty.
 Finally, impulse-response functions from a panel Vector Autoregressive (VAR) model show that macroeconomic factors do not seem to affect market activity both in the short-term and in the long-term.

 JEL Classification: G11, G12, G15, G19